How to Become an Electrician in Colorado

 Requirements for Becoming an Electrician in Colorado

-The next step after education and apprenticeship is to become a licensed journeyman electrician.
-During this stage you continue your training by working with master electricians.
-To qualify to become a journeyman you need 288 hours of classroom time, which can be met through a two-year degree program or an approved apprenticeship program.
-You will also need to have completed 8,000 hours of hands-on work experience if you went through apprenticeship, or 6,000 hours if you have a two-year degree.
+After completing education and apprenticeship, the next step is becoming a licensed journeyman electrician.
+This stage involves continuing on-the-job training under master electricians.
+To qualify, you must complete 288 hours of classroom instruction, either through a two-year training program or an approved apprenticeship.
+You also need 8,000 hours of hands-on work experience if you completed an apprenticeship or 6,000 hours if you earned a two-year degree.

-With those requirements you can take the exam to become a licensed journeyman.
-The next step is to become a licensed master electrician.
-Qualifications for the master exam include four years of practical experience working as an electrician, two years working in industrial or commercial settings, 2,000 hours of experience in planning and supervising electrical installations, and a score of at least 70 percent on the journeyman exam.
-You may choose to become licensed in the state as an independent electrical contractor, which requires being a master electrician or hiring one and holding worker’s compensation insurance.
+After meeting the requirements, you can take the journeyman licensing exam.
+The next step is becoming a licensed master electrician.
+To qualify for the master exam, you must have four years of practical experience, including two years in industrial or commercial settings and 2,000 hours of planning and supervising electrical installations.
+You must also score at least 70% on the journeyman exam.
+If you want to run your own electrical contracting business, you can apply for a state license as an independent electrical contractor.
+This requires being a master electrician or employing one and holding worker’s compensation insurance.

 Electrician Apprenticeship Programs in Colorado

-One way to start a career as an electrician is to enroll in an apprenticeship program, which will provide the classroom and hands-on requirements for licensing as a journeyman upon completion.
-In Colorado there are union and non-union programs that meet the requirements.
+One way to start an electrician career is by enrolling in an apprenticeship program, which provides both classroom instruction and hands-on training needed for journeyman licensing.
+In Colorado, both union and non-union programs meet state requirements.

-There are four union apprenticeship programs in the state, backed by the International Brotherhood of Electrical Workers Union and the National Electrical Contractors Alliance.
+There are four union apprenticeship programs in the state, backed by the International Brotherhood of Electrical Workers Union (IBEW) and the National Electrical Contractors Alliance (NECA).
+Together these organizations created the Electrical Training Alliance which coordinate apprenticeships throught Joint Apprenticeship and Training Commmittees (JATC).
 These are located in Colorado Springs, Denver, Clifton and Pueblo.
+For more information see below.
 To qualify for these programs you must be at least 18 years old, have transportation, be physically able to perform job tasks, have a high school diploma or GED and be able to pass a basic aptitude test.

-An alternative to an apprenticeship program is to earn a two-year degree in electrical technology along with 6,000 hours of hand-on work experience.
-Electrical contracting companies in the state partner with vocational and career schools to help students get the required hours.
-Some examples of schools that offer electrical technology programs are:
+An alternative to an apprenticeship program is earning a two-year degree in electrical technology along with 6,000 hours of hands-on work experience.
+Many electrical contracting companies in Colorado partner with vocational and career schools to help students complete the required hours.
+Some trade schools that offer electrical technology programs include:

 - Red Rocks Community College, Lakewood and Arvada.
 Red Rocks offers a number of related two-year degrees, including construction electrician, industrial controls, power technology and maintenance electrician.